GTA 6: Five Mistakes Rockstar Absolutely Must Avoid

 This one is more subtle, but perhaps the most dangerous.

 GTA 6 is the most anticipated game in history.
-That’s not hyperbole — it’s a measurable fact.
+That’s not hyperbole, it’s a measurable fact.
 Trailer 1 broke the YouTube record for most views in 24 hours.
 Google searches for “GTA 6” dwarf those of any other game.
 The anticipation is nuclear.

 The Verdict: Rockstar Holds All the Cards

-The bottom line is that every mistake worth avoiding is already documented, analyzed, and well-known.
+Every mistake worth avoiding is already documented, analyzed, and well-known.
 There is no excuse for repeating them.